 Viewing platforms are reserved for fans with Accessibility wristbands and one companion.
 Please note, if the viewing areas reach capacity, companions may be asked to stand to allow space for ADA patrons.

-ASL Interpretation Services and Real Time Captioning Services are available upon request.
-The deadline to request alternative communication services is May 1, 2019.
-Please contact us with your request at email@example.com
+The deadline to request alternative communication services is May 24, 2019.
+Please contact us with your request at email@example.com.
+The earlier you make a request, the easier it will be to accommodate.

 Firefly Festival guests may store any assistive technology or medical equipment, such as oxygen tanks, insulin, crutches, and spare wheelchair batteries at the Accessibility Center.
 Storing items is at your own risk and Firefly Music Festival and its employees, and/or contractors shall not be responsible for theft or damage to any items left at the Accessibility Center and/or Medical Tent.